Next: Introduction, Previous: (dir), Up: (dir) [Contents][Index]

 ### Common configurations

-You can also define a common configuration which will be merged into every configurations.
+You can also define a common configuration which will be used by all configurations.

 “‘common-lisp